bbauska/UC-Davis-JS-Basics/readme.md

   alt="Test, Uppercase and Enter a whole number (greater than or less than 10?)." />
 </p>

-We'll run that function.
-I went and got challenge number 7 and I have it over here, so here's challenge number 7.
+We&apos;ll run that function.
+I went and got challenge number 7 and I have it over here, so here&apos;s challenge number 7.
 How would I take that and turn it into a function?
 Well, I could do it like this; I could take all of this stuff and I can come over here, and I can go ahead and just paste it right on my page here, right in my file down here at the bottom.
-I'm going to just paste it on in there.
+I&apos;m going to just paste it on in there.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 258. function checknum (149) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">